sithu-aung/sithu-aung.github.io/DB-Migration.md

 ## Migration Process

 1. **Create Migration**:
-   - Use a command-line tool provided by your framework (e.g., `php artisan make:migration` in Laravel) to create a new migration file.
+   - Use the Yii 2 command-line tool to create a new migration file.
+Run `yii migrate/create <name>` to generate a new migration file.
 This file will contain the `up` and `down` methods.

 2. **Edit Migration**:
    - Define the schema changes in the `up` method and the rollback logic in the `down` method.

 3. **Run Migration**:
-   - Apply the migrations using a command (e.g., `php artisan migrate`).
+   - Apply the migrations using the command `yii migrate`.
 This will execute the `up` methods of all pending migrations.

 4. **Rollback Migration**:
-   - If needed, you can rollback the last batch of migrations using a command (e.g., `php artisan migrate:rollback`).
+   - If needed, you can rollback the last batch of migrations using the command `yii migrate/down`.
 This will execute the `down` methods.

 5. **Reset Migration**:
-   - This command (e.g., `php artisan migrate:reset`) rolls back all migrations, effectively undoing all schema changes.
+   - This command is not directly available in Yii 2, but you can manually rollback all migrations using `yii migrate/down` with a specified step count or by resetting the database and reapplying migrations.

 6. **Refresh Migration**:
-   - This command (e.g., `php artisan migrate:refresh`) rolls back all migrations and then re-runs them.
-It's useful for testing the entire migration process.
+   - Similar to reset, you can manually rollback and reapply migrations by using `yii migrate/down` followed by `yii migrate`.

 7. **Fresh Migration**:
-   - This command (e.g., `php artisan migrate:fresh`) drops all tables and re-runs all migrations.
-It's a clean slate approach, often used in development.
+   - This is not a direct command in Yii 2, but you can achieve a similar effect by manually dropping all tables and running `yii migrate` to reapply all migrations.

 ## Best Practices